gazpitchy92/discord-kde-media-rpc/readme.md

 # Discord KDE Media RPC
 A tool that displays your current KDE media player status as Discord Rich Presence.

-NOTE: This does NOT work with Discord installed via Flatpak - use the native package or AppImage
+**NOTE:** This does NOT work with Discord installed via Flatpak - use the native package or AppImage

 ![Discord RPC Example](https://i.postimg.cc/hGWTbvbC/rpc-2.png)
 ![Discord RPC Activity Example](https://i.postimg.cc/G352qzgG/rpc3.png)

 ## Features
 - Shows currently playing media from KDE media players in your Discord status
 - Automatic startup integration
 - Real-time media information sync
+- **File blacklist support** - Hide specific artists or titles from appearing in Discord

 ## Installation

 ### 1. Clone the Repository
 ```bash
 git clone https://github.com/gazpitchy92/discord-kde-media-rpc.git
 cd discord-kde-media-rpc
 ```

 ### 2. Set Up Discord Application
 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click "New Application" and give it a name
 3. Copy the **Application ID** from the General Information page